anandlshinde/anandlshinde/README.md

 I'm a Software Engineer.

-🔭 I’m working on Java and Spring Boot microservices with event-driven applications.
+🔭 I’m working on Java and Spring Boot, microservices with event-driven applications.

 🌱 I’m currently learning web development (JavaScript and ReactJS).